|

 • |

-Become proficient in performance of Mesotherapy, Botox, and Cosmetic Fillers |
+Become proficient in performing Botox, and Cosmetic Fillers |

 • |

-Become proficient in performance of microdermabrasion |
+Become proficient in performing of microdermabrasion |

 • |

-Become proficient in performance of Lasers / Intense Pulsed Light Treatments |
+Become proficient in performing of Lasers / Intense Pulsed Light Treatments |

 • |

-Enhance knowledge of potential complications associated with Mesotherapy and medical cosmetic techniques, their prevention, and management |
+Enhance knowledge of potential complications associated with medical cosmetic techniques, their prevention, and management |

 • |